geertj/gruvi/docs/gruvi.rst

    Base class for all exceptions in Gruvi.
 This is an alias of :exc:`pyuv.UVError`.

-.. autofunction:: switchpoint

-.. autoclass:: assert_no_switchpoints

-.. autoclass:: gruvi.Fiber
+.. autoclass:: gruvi.Timeout
-   :members:

-.. autofunction:: gruvi.get_hub

-.. autoclass:: gruvi.Hub
+.. autoclass:: gruvi.Cancelled
-   :members: